Triumphal Arch of Orange: Description

 On the northern (outward-facing) facade, the architrave and cornice have been cut back and a bronze inscription inserted, now lost; attempts at reconstructing its text from the placement of cramp holes for the projecting tines of its letters have not been successful.
-The arch is decorated with various reliefs of military themes, including naval battles, spoils of war and Romans battling Germanics and Gauls.
+The arch is decorated with various reliefs of military themes, including naval battles, spoils of war and Romans battling Germans and Gauls.
 A Roman foot soldier carrying the shield of Legio II Augusta is seen on the north front battle relief.